Dr. Reza Barati Ghahfarokhi

 Teaching

 My first teaching experience began in high school when our high school math teacher asked me to tutor students and help them solve complex problems.
 Later on, when I was attending college, I started tutoring math and physics courses for high school students.
 This experience shaped my teaching philosophy.
 My approach to student assessment reflects my two goals.
 First, I thoroughly demonstrate the concept very well using state-of-the-art techniques.
-I find software with high quality graphics, interesting pictures, lab utilities and small experiments are particularly useful.
+I find software with high-quality graphics, interesting pictures, lab utilities, and small experiments to be particularly useful.
 I try to relate to the audience by starting from what they know and building upon it.
-Second, I assess the knowledge of my students with in-class discussions, one-on-one interactions, pop quizzes, exams, homework assignments and projects.
-I have applied interactive teaching to improve the efficiency of the learning process by achieving the summative, formative and motivational aspects of these techniques.
+Second, I assess the knowledge of my students with in-class discussions, one-on-one interactions, pop quizzes, exams, homework assignments, and projects.
+I have applied interactive teaching to improve the efficiency of the learning process by achieving the summative, formative, and motivational aspects of these techniques.

-In addition to faculty input, and discussions with peers, I deeply value my students’ responses to improve my teaching techniques, which are evolving on a continuous basis.
+In addition to faculty input, and discussions with peers, I deeply value my students’ responses to improve my teaching techniques, which are evolving continuously.

 Classroom Teaching